 Grabbing screenshots on a Chromebook may be slightly different than what you’re accustomed to on a Windows laptop or MacBook, but the process remains equally simple.
-Whether you want to capture the entire screen or grab a specific portion, the keyboard commands are easy to use and remember.
+Whether you want to capture the entire screen or simply snap a portion, the keyboard commands are easy to use and remember.

 Capture a full screenshot